edwintyx/Dota-Analyst/README.md

 - **Data Integration**: The Dota Analyst retrieves match data using the OpenDota API and selected feature sets are used to build the prediction models.

 ## System Design
-The Alexa skill relies on Amazon Web Services (AWS) Lambda for the back-end, while the front-end is built on the interaction model provided by Alexa Skills Kit.
-Additionally, a Python-based match predictor is integrated with the system to predict professional match outcomes.
+The back-end relies on Amazon Web Services (AWS) Lambda, while the front-end is crafted using Alexa Skills Kit's interaction model.
+A Python match predictor is integrated to anticipate professional match outcomes.

 ## Implementation
-The Dota Analyst skill comprises of multiple components including an interaction model for user communication, an AWS Lambda function to manage state machines for dialog management, and a Python match predictor.
+Dota Analyst consists of an interaction model for user engagement, an AWS Lambda function for dialog management, and a Python match predictor.

 ## Testing and Evaluation
-The skill went through rigorous testing including general testing, user slot testing, and Amazon Alexa app testing to ensure reliable performance.
-User feedback was also incorporated from an online survey questionnaire to make necessary improvements.
+To ensure the robustness of the skill, I employed various testing techniques such as general testing, user slot testing, and Amazon Alexa app testing.
+User feedback, collected via an online survey, was also incorporated for continuous improvement.

 ## Outcome and Future Improvements
-While the project successfully achieved all mandatory and desirable requirements, there is room for improvement, especially with respect to the predictive power of the application.
-Future work includes developing a more complex and autonomous design to enhance the performance of the predictive model.
+While the project met all the key requirements, enhancing the predictive power of the application is an area for future work.
+My aim is to develop a more intricate and autonomous design, integrating more real-time game data for improved prediction accuracy.

 ## Conclusion
-The Dota Analyst is a rewarding project contributing to the fascinating world of digital technology, providing insights and predictions to millions of Dota 2 enthusiasts worldwide.
-Though the prediction accuracy is quite high, Dota outcomes prove to be inherently unpredictable, indicating the exciting nature of the game.
+Dota Analyst contributes to the thrilling realm of digital technology by offering insights and predictions to Dota 2 enthusiasts globally.
+My predictive model demonstrates high accuracy, yet the unpredictable nature of Dota matches requires me to consider real-time game data in future enhancements.

 ## Note
-The project's final outcome is realized in the application's publication in the Apple Skills Store.
-We proudly present the Dota Analyst as an Alexa Skill for the community of Dota enthusiasts.
+Dota Analyst is available for use via the Alexa Skills Store [https://www.amazon.com/Edwin-Dota-Analyst/dp/B07WDJDWRJ](url).
+I'm proud to present this Alexa Skill as a valuable tool for the Dota community.